jkenzer/jkenzer/README.md

 # Hobby Work

+## LWC
+- [Screenflow Confetti](https://github.com/jkenzer/lwc-confetti) - Allows you to trigger a confetti canon in your screenflows.

 ## LWC OSS

 Using the [Salesforce open source Lightning Web Component](https://lwc.dev) off platform

+- [Movie Database](https://github.com/jkenzer/lwc-movie-database) - Building a simple LWC based integration with The Movie Database.
 - [Reddit Client](https://github.com/jkenzer/reddit-lwc) - Building a simple reddit client using a custom @wire and playing with the UI using [SLDS](https://www.lightningdesignsystem.com)

+## Other frameworks

+- [MLS Stickers](https://github.com/jkenzer/mls-stickers) - Learning some of the basics of Svelte and how they compare to Lightning Web Components.

 ## P5.js